civican/legisinfo/44-1/bills/C-35/bill_text.md

 ### Section 16

+  **(1)** At the end of the fiscal year, the Minister must prepare a report that contains

+    a summary of the information in the Minister's possession and within the Minister's authority to disclose relating to the federal investments made in respect of the Canada-wide early learning and child care system during the fiscal year;

-The Minister must prepare and make public an annual report on the progress being made respecting the Canada-wide early learning and child care system, including the federal investments made in respect of that system.
+    a summary of the progress being made respecting that system, including information relating to the quality, availability, affordability, accessibility, and inclusiveness of early learning and child care programs and services and to the access to those programs and services; and

+    a summary of the advice provided by the Council under paragraph 14(a) and the work of the Council during the reporting period.

+  **(2)** The Minister must cause the report to be tabled in each House of Parliament on any of the first 15 days on which that House is sitting after the report is completed.

 ## Coming into Force